 5. Sam Braxton National Recreation Trail, Pattee Canyon National Recreation Area

-On the east side of Missoula, Pattee Canyon is another National Recreation Area within a few minutes' drive from downtown.
+Pattee Canyon is another National Recreation Area within a few minutes' drive from downtown, located on the east side of Missoula.
 This designated outdoor playground encompasses 3,200 acres of old-growth larch and ponderosa pine landscape.
 Over 27 miles of trails wind throughout the area, including the 3.5-mile Sam Braxton National Recreation Trail.

 Named after an iconic Missoula adventure athlete, the Sam Braxton Trail is a scenic loop with easy-to-moderate terrain.
 It's a popular hike for families, trail runners, dog walkers, and anyone looking to escape into the forest.
-Total elevation gain along the route is less than 500 feet.
+The total elevation gain along the route is less than 500 feet.

 6. "L" Trail, Mount Jumbo

-Across the Clark Fork River from Mount Sentinel, Mount Jumbo is another signature mountain of the city.
+Mount Jumbo is across the Clark Fork River from Mount Sentinel and is another signature mountain of the city.
 The large letter "L" on its face represents Loyola Sacred Heart Catholic High School.
 Hiking to this concrete letter offers a similar and slightly easier trek than the "M" Trail on Mount Sentinel.
 And like Sentinel, Jumbo also has a network of routes lacing the elevated landscape.

 For those looking to check the "L" off the Missoula must-do hiking list, two trailheads are near one another on the north side of Interstate-90.
 Both the Cherry Street and Elm Street trailheads offer routes to the "L" with approximately 0.65-mile routes and 500 feet of elevation gain.
 While more manageable than the "M" hike, the switchbacking pathways still induce leg muscle strain.